mpeterv/luacheck/docsrc/warnings.rst

 * Empty blocks.
 * Empty statements (semicolons without preceding statements).

-Whitespace issues
+Formatting issues
 -----------------

-Luacheck detects some common whitespace issues, such as trailing whitespace.
+Luacheck detects some common formatting issues, such as trailing whitespace and lines that are too long.